realtradam/ruby2d-camera-old/README.md

 # Ruby2D Camera Demo

+`ruby run.rb` to run the demo

+---

 Controls:

 WASD to move character
 IJKL to switch camera into manual mode, and to move it around
 F to switch camera back into follow mode
+Q/E to zoom change the zoom
+R to reset the zoom

 ---